MileHacker Logo

 Alluvial Plain Landscape

-Its terrain is generally flat, part of the Mississippi Alluvial Plain, with subtle bluffs which offer natural overlooks.
+Its terrain is mostly level, part of the Mississippi Alluvial Plain, with subtle bluffs which offer natural overlooks.
 Surrounding areas consist of rich agricultural lands, specifically cotton fields, which contributed to its historical development.
 The city''s altitude is relatively low, adding to its humid subtropical climate.
-This geographical setting defines Memphis as a river city with deep connections to the Southern landscape.
+This geographic setting defines Memphis as a river city with significant connections with the Southern landscape.

 Geographical Facts